vrepetskyi/json-tools/README.md

     </tr>
     <tr>
         <td>Body</td>
-        <td>numbers of different lines as a JSON array or an error message</td>
+        <td>numbers of different/identical lines as a JSON array or an error message</td>
     </tr>
 </table>